makrai/notes/rogers2002-bertology.md

   * using contextualized embeddings to train static embeddings (Wang+ 2020d)
 * room for improvement
-  * Ethayarajh (2019), how similar the embeddings for identical words are in every layer, reporting that later BERT layers produce more context-specific
+  * Ethayarajh (2019), how similar the embeddings for identical words are in every layer, reporting that later BERT layers are more context-specific
   * Voita+ (2019a): in the earlier Transformer layers, MLM forces the acquisition of contextual information at the expense of the token identity, which gets recreated in later layers
   * Ethayarajh conted: BERT embeddings occupy a narrow cone in the vector space,
     * this effect increases from the earlier to later layers
     * two random words will on average have a much higher cosine similarity than
     * isotropy is beneficial for static word embeddings (Mu and Viswanath, 2018)
-* to what extent they capture phenomena like polysemy and homonymy.
-There is
+* to what extent they capture phenomena like polysemy and homonymy
   * BERT embeddings form distinct clusters corresponding to word senses (Wiedemann+ 2019; Schmidt and Hofmann, 2020), making BERT
-  * successful at word sense disambiguation task.
-However,
+  * successful at word sense disambiguation task
   * Mickus+ (2019): representations of the same word depend on the position of the sentence in which it occurs, likely due to the NSP objective
   * not desirable from the linguistic point of view, and could be a promising avenue for future work
 * as a sentence or text encoder
-  * The standard way to generate sentence or text representations for classification is to use the [CLS] token, but alternatives are also being
+  * The standard way to generate sentence or text representations for classification is to use the [CLS] token
   * concatenation of token representations (Tanaka+ 2020),
   * normalized mean (Tanaka+ 2020), and
   * layer activations (Ma+ 2019).
 See